Yamiqu/Yamiqu/README.md

 💼 A Frontend developer based in Wuhan, China🇨🇳

+- 👨‍💻 Exploring the beauty of Scheme&Lisp-like language.
+- 🌱 Embracing the principles of Functional Programming.
+- ✨ Always eager to learn and share knowledge.
-🔭 Currently working on some Open Source Project w/ Vue&React.
+- 🔭 Currently working on some Open Source Project w/ Vue&React.

 📫 Feel free to [throw me an email](mailto:klingonslaw@hotmail.com)